-Analysis | Donald Trump doesn’t really care about white supremacy and you’re not going to make him
+Analysis | Donald Trump doesn’t really care about the white supremacist threat and you’re not going to make him

 A few days later, he received the public support of David Duke, perhaps the country's most infamous white nationalist and someone who, in 2000, Trump had publicly condemned in an essay written for the New York Times.

-But in 2016, Trump was more reticent to condemn the former Klan leader.
+But in 2016, Trump was more reluctant to condemn the former Ku Klux Klan leader.

-“Well, just so you understand, I don’t know anything about David Duke.
-Okay?” he told CNN’s Jake Tapper.
+“Well, just so you understand, I don’t know anything about David Duke, okay?” he told CNN’s Jake Tapper.
 “I don’t know anything about what you’re even talking about with white supremacy or white supremacists.
 So, I don’t know.
 I don’t know, did he endorse me or what’s going on, because, you know, I know nothing about David Duke.
 I know nothing about white supremacists.”

 The annoyance is tangible.
-Trump wants America to worry about violence in the streets but violence from leftists, not his supporters.
+Trump wants the nation to worry about violence in the streets but violence from leftists, not his supporters.
 (After a 17-year-old allegedly shot and killed two Black Lives Matter protesters in Wisconsin, Trump described the incident as an act of self-defense.)
-He doesn’t want to be seen as racist and will denounce the KKK in the abstract.
-But fundamentally, he doesn’t see the white supremacist ideology as a real concern.
+He doesn’t want to be viewed as racist and will denounce the KKK in the abstract.
+But fundamentally, he doesn’t consider the white supremacist ideology a real concern.

 After a man killed 49 Muslims at a mosque in New Zealand in early 2019, Trump was asked whether white nationalism posed a threat globally.